Legendary College Football Coach Bobby Bowden Says He Wanted to Beat Coronavirus So He Could 'Vote for Trump'

-College Football Hall of Fame Coach Bobby Bowden recently disclosed one of his primary motivations for wanting to be the coronavirus: He wanted to be around to vote for President Trump.
+College Football Hall of Fame Coach Bobby Bowden recently disclosed one of his primary motivations for wanting to beat the coronavirus: He wanted to be around to vote for President Trump.

 Bowden, 91, made the comments in a statement released by his son.